randychong/grid-portfolio/README.md

-# grid-portfolio
+created a portfolio template using css grid and flexbox

-created portfolio using css grid and flexbox also created an animated navbar
+also created an animated navbar

-final product can be view at: https://randychong.github.io/grid-portfolio/
+portfolio can be view at: https://randychong.github.io/grid-portfolio/